 Connections within Harvard, Cambridge, and Beyond

-The planning program shares two professorships with the Harvard Kennedy School and administers joint degree programs with the Law School and the Harvard Kennedy School, and the School of Public Health.
+The planning program shares professorships with the Harvard Kennedy School and administers joint degree programs with the Law School, the Harvard Kennedy School, and the School of Public Health.
 Planning students often cross-register in courses offered by the Faculty of Arts and Sciences, the Kennedy School, and the schools of business, law, education, engineering, and public health.
 Students in the MUP program also take courses offered by the GSD’s other degree programs in urban design, landscape architecture, architecture, and design studies.
 They can cross-register in courses offered by the neighboring Massachusetts Institute of Technology.

-Studio, thesis and class projects link students to communities in the Boston area and beyond.
-The school’s Community Service Fellowship Program (CSFP), provides both summer internships in the U.S. and small overseas travel grants.
+Studio, thesis, and class projects link students to communities in the Boston area and beyond.
+The school’s Community Service Fellowship Program (CSFP) provides both summer internships in the U.S. and small overseas travel grants.
 Various Harvard units provide summer and winter opportunities relevant to MUP students including the Public Policy Summer Fellowship, Edward M. Gramlich Fellowship in Community and Economic Development, and Presidential Public Service Fellowships.
-There is also funding for research travel (e.g. thesis data collection) or independent internships in Latin America, and in South Asia.
+There is also funding for research travel (e.g., thesis data collection) or independent internships in Latin America, Africa, South Asia, and elsewhere.

 In 2015-2016, 97% of MUP students received some form of financial aid.
 MUPs received $3 million in total, including $1 million in loans and the rest in other forms such as grants, fellowships, work study, and assistantships.
 Harvard provides grants to international students as well as U.S. students, though funds available for international students are more limited.
 Grant funds are awarded on a two-tier system based on need.
 The Tier 1 grant is based solely on the student’s financial information.
 In order to be considered for more substantial Tier 2 grant, students must provide parental information (submitting information for Tier 2 funding will not adversely affect the amount granted through Tier 1).